 As stated previously, measured CTI is a function of the amount of charge deposited on the CCD.
-Figure 8 shows images of typical raw CCD frames for both ACIS and XIS and both types of CCDs.
+Figure 9 shows images of typical raw CCD frames for both ACIS and XIS and both types of CCDs.
 Essentially all the visible features are due to cosmic ray charged particles.
-While the images do include X-ray events from the calibration sources, they are nearly invisible due to their small size and low numbers.
+While the images do include X-ray events from the calibration sources and (in the case of XIS) celestial sources, they are nearly invisible due to their small size and low numbers.

-The most obvious difference is that between the FI and BI CCDs due to their structural differences.
+The most obvious distinction is that between the FI and BI CCDs due to their structural differences.
 The FI CCDs display large streaks and blobs while the BI CCDs have much smaller features.
-The FI CCDs have an active, depleted region and a much thicker field-free region.
-The X-ray events generally interact in the depleted region so the charge is collected in a small area.
+The FI CCDs have an active, depleted region and a much thicker field-free region in the silicon substrate.
+The Xray events generally interact in the depleted region so the charge is collected in a small area.
 Charge particles can traverse the entire thickness of the CCD, depositing charge along their path.
 The charge in the field-free region can disperse more freely and produces the large blobs seen in the image.
 The BI CCDs are fully depleted, without the additional field-free region.
 The charge from particles stays more concentrated into smaller blobs and streaks.
 Comparing the FI and BI images from a single instrument, such as ACIS, shows that the total number of particle events is comparable even though their morphology is so different.

 The number of particle events is also different between XIS and ACIS.
 ACIS clearly shows more particle events than XIS, even though the ACIS frame exposure time, 3.2 sec, is less than half that of XIS, 8 sec.
 This is due to the particle environment in the two orbits.
 Suzaku is in a low-earth orbit and receives substantial shielding from the Earth's magnetic field while Chandra's orbit takes it well above the magnetosphere and does not receive the same shielding.
+Once might assume that the higher particle rate on the ACIS raw frames would translate to faster accumulation of radiation damage, but that is not seen in the comparison between Figures 4 and 5.
+One reason is that these raw frames represent only a snapshot of the relative particle rates at a particular time.
+Both orbits intersect regions with much higher particle rates (Earth's radiation belts and the SAA) that will not be seen in the raw frames as the instruments are shut down.
+The total radiation dosage needs to consider the environment during the entire orbit, not just while data is being collected.
+A second reason for the diferent rate of CTI change may be due to the focal plane temperatures and will be discussed in Section 4.4.